mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 A transparent colour must be set with "`-@`\[_COLOUR_]" to create the mask.
 Defaults=_black_.

 By defaults, the _COLOUR_ must be exact.
-Use the `fuzz option` to match colours that are close to the target colour.
+Use the \`fuzz option' to match colours that are close to the target colour.
 This can be set with "`-@`\[_VALUE%_]" as a percentage of the maximum possible intensity, for example "`-@`_10%black_".